Project Excel FAQ

 2. What courses are offered through Project EXCEL?

 VU offers a large variety of liberal arts and career and technical courses for dual credit.
 Many are listed on Indiana’s Core Transfer Library list: www.TransferIN.net.
 Please see the Course Listing and Placement Chart, located on our website, for a full list of available courses.

 3. What are the eligibility requirements for students to participate in Project EXCEL?

-Project EXCEL courses are available to high school juniors and seniors.
-Some VU courses have minimum placement scores or prerequisite course requirements that students must meet in order to participate.
-Please see the Course Listing and Placement Chart located on our website for more information.
+Project EXCEL courses are available to eligible high school students who, when applicable, meet the minimum placement scores or prerequisite course requirements, required to participate.
+Please see the Course Listing and Placement Chart, located on our website, for more information.

 4. Do schools have to use the same textbook used on campus?